 - It is very easy to access: the basilica is located 2 minutes walk from the metro (line 13, Basilica of Saint-Denis station)

 - In winter, cover yourself well, it's chilly there

 Good plan, save by buying 2 attractions at the same time

 A little history

-- It is in the north of Paris that the Basilica of Saint-Denis is located, a magnificent edifice, the first founding work of Gothic art of the 12th century.
+- The Basilica of Saint-Denis is located north of Paris.
+It is a magnificent edifice, the first founding work of Gothic art in the 12th century.

-- Stroll through the basilica, admire the stained glass windows and walk through the magnificent ambulatory
+- Stroll through the basilica, admire the stained glass windows and stroll through the magnificent ambulatory.

 - Take the audioguide, because the history of the Basilica is rich and fascinating

 The guided tour "The jewels of Saint-Denis" (with the 8/14 years old)

 - Children discover the mysteries of Gothic artWe explain to them how technically we were able to build so high and so delicately.